 - An honorary one-year membership to Div.
 5.

 - An awards plaque and a place in history.

-Questions about the awards, nominations and the review process can be addressed to Deborah Bandalos.
-The outcome of the review process will be announced by March 15, 2018.
+Questions about the awards, nominations and the review process can be addressed to Nathan Kuncel.
+The outcome of the review process will be announced each year in March.

 Neither the nominator nor the nominee need be a current or former member of either APA or Div.
 5. Both self-nominations and nominations by others will be considered.
 To be eligible for the 2018 award, the nominee’s dissertation must have a dissertation completion date within 10 years of the submission deadline.

 Nomination materials should include:

 - A nomination letter and two additional letters of support that describe the nominee’s major contributions.
 The letter should comment on the number and quality of publications; the impact of the nominee’s contributions as evidenced by citations, grants, leadership roles, policy involvement, and/or translation of theory to practice; and the nominee’s promise for future contributions to qualitative research methods.